Torsion pairs and 3-fold flops: Algebra, geometry, and everything in between

-When the flopping contraction \(\pi:X\to Z\) is not irreducible (i.e.\ the reduced exceptional fiber has multiple components), there are intermediate partial contractions \(X\to Y\to Z\) to be considered.
-In this subsection we establish basic structural results about perverse sheaves arising from such morphisms, following which we study semi-geometric structures in relation to the the reference heart \(\zeroper\XZ\subset \Dm X\).
+When the flopping contraction \(\pi\colon X\to Z\) is not irreducible (i.e.\ the reduced exceptional fiber has multiple components), there are intermediate partial contractions \(X\to Y\to Z\) to be considered.
+In this subsection we establish basic structural results about perverse sheaves arising from such morphisms.